Band General Information

 Click here for details.

-THE BASALT STREETHORNS is a new initiative taught by Mr. Lenio at the high school level.
+THE BASALT STREETHORNS is an initiative taught by Mr. Lenio at the high school level.
 Students perform genre-crossing "social music" or music that brings people together, ranging from '70s funk to pop.
 Music is learned by ear without sheet music or arrangements.
-Musicians play at community-wide functions and events throughout the valley such as First Fridays in Carbondale, and they were recently invited to perform at the renowned Jazz Aspen Snowmass Labor Day Festival.
+Musicians play at community-wide functions and events throughout the valley such as First Fridays in Carbondale.
+They have played several years at the renowned Jazz Aspen Snowmass Labor Day Festival.
 BMS students can "play it forward" and perform with the StreetHorns when ready.

 Staff Results 1 - 2 of 2

 Nick Lenio grew up in Pennsylvania and earned his Bachelor’s Degree in Music Education from Indiana University of Pennsylvania.
 While at IUP, he had the privilege of serving three years as Drum Major of IUP’s renowned marching band, The Legend.
 Upon graduation in 2009, he ...View Profile

 Brittany von Stein is the Director of Choirs at Basalt High School and Basalt Middle School where she directs the BHS Chamber Choir, Symphonic Choir, the 7th and 8th grade choirs, teaches Music History, Musicianship and Instrument Exploration and leads Maroon Bel Canto Children’s Choir through ...View Profile